-Our products and services are sold through a variety of independent agents, dealers and resellers, and independent gateway operators ("IGOs").
+Our products and services are sold through a variety of independent agents, dealers and resellers, and IGOs.
 We have distribution relationships with a number of "Big Box" and online retailers and other similar distribution channels which expands the diversification of our distribution channels.